Leading Up A Circle

 down again.
 Cut the lead about 1 inch beyond where the mark is pointing.

-When you are leading up a circle, start about 1 inch in from the end of the
+When you are wrapping a circle in lead, start about 1 inch in from the end of the

 lead.
 Wrap the lead around the circle just like you see in this picture (make note of